 9 Causes of Kidney Failure in Dogs

-Kidney Disease in DogsAs shown in the Chalifoux et al. study and the Yhee et al. 2010 retrospective study, there's a ton of different causes for kidney failure in dogs, but the large part of them could not be prevented, such as genetic predisposition or aging.
-Below are eight of the most common causes of kidney failure in dogs as observed in several above mentioned studies.
+Kidney Disease in DogsAs shown in the Chalifoux et al. study and the Yhee et al. 2010 retrospective study, there are a ton of different causes for kidney failure in dogs, but a large part of them could not be prevented, such as genetic predisposition or aging.

 1. Age

-Unfortunately, old age is one of the most common causes of kidney failure in dogs.
 Most canines' risk of developing kidney disease increases after the age of seven, and studies have shown that the older the pets are, the more likely they are to experience dog kidney failure (Bartges, 2012).

 This risk can be decreased with the help of correct nutrition, adequate water consumption, proper and regular exercise from a young age as well as accurate body assessment by the owner.